openhab/openhab-docs/tutorials/getting_started/model.md

 Here we use "GroundFloor".

 Once it's created, make sure it's still selected on the left, and click on "Add Location" again.
-This will add another location _within_ the first floor.
+This will add another location _within_ the ground floor.
 Typically rooms are directly under floor locations.
-Add an item representing the living room, calling it `Living`.
+Add an item representing the living room, calling it `LivingRoom`.
 Set the `sofa` category and the `LivingRoom` semantic class.

 Now let's add the kitchen.
 Make sure to select Ground Floor again and choose Add Location to add the third item (name: `Kitchen`, category: kitchen, semantic class: Kitchen).